arpanaditya/HTF-Project/README.md

 - Intermittency: caused by variable weather conditions.
 It only produces energy when the sun is shining
 - Land Use: it needs a significant amount of land
 # Future Advancements
-1. We are yet to implement a process by which depending on the consumer's location, the map shows nearby stores where the solar quotes can be bought.
+1. We implemented a chatbot that takes input queries related to depending on the consumer's location, the map shows nearby stores where the solar quotes can be bought.
 (The same way how the google maps show nearby restaurants,places,.)
 2. technologies->backend->3rd point if we just show demo, then we can write this point of implementing in future.
 3. Web monetization (if we are not going to do it now, include it in fure advancements section.)
 4. scross/xcross whatever amaan was telling, if we implement that, it ensures that consumers will definitely get their solar quote installed on their rooftop if they have paid for it.
 It ensures that no fraud/scam is done.